dolthub/docs/content/guides/binlog-replication.md

 **Configurable Dolt commit threshold** – The current Dolt binlog replication implementation creates a Dolt commit for every transaction sent by the source server.
 This work will give customers control over the frequency of Dolt commits, so that they can be created at specific periods of time (e.g. one commit every 24 hours).
 Customers can also already manually create Dolt commits by logging into the replica’s SQL shell and using the dolt_commit() stored procedure.

 **Replica data loading experience** – The current experience for loading data into a MySQL replica involves getting a dump of the data from the primary, applying that dump to the replica, configuring the replica with the right replication settings, and then turning on replication.
 Ideally, we would provide an experience where customers can point us at their primary database, and we automatically handle creating the schema, loading the data, and then configuring and enabling replication.
 This gives customers a very easy way to add Dolt into their system to test out Dolt's versioned history features.
 This may require a separate process, outside of the DoltDB process, that manages the data import.

-**Replication privileges** – No SQL privileges are currently required for replication operations.
-This work will add support for the standard MySQL replication privileges.

 **Replication throughput enhancements** – The initial support for MySQL binlog replication handles all replication events on a single go routine/thread.
 If customers need higher throughput, there are straightforward ways to parallelize the processing of binlog events.